meganihayes/bggn213/README.md

 # bggn213

-This is a collection of my work from BGGN213 at UCSD.
+This is a collection of my work from [BGGN213 at UC San Diego](https://bioboot.github.io/bggn213_W19/).